State Benefits

 Disabled Veterans Vehicle Registration

-Totally Disabled, Service-Connected Veterans are not charged a fee for Titling and Registration of a motor vehicle.
+Totally disabled, service-connected veterans are not charged a fee for titling and registering a motor vehicle.
 Only one vehicle shall be registered for a veteran.
-Based on Wartime Service.
-A $7.50 processing fee shall be charged for wartime veterans who lost a limb or eye or who became partially paralyzed as a result of such service.
-All other Non-Totally Disabled Veterans having Service-Connected Disabilities pay the regular $36.00 registration fee.
+A $7.50 processing fee shall be charged for wartime veterans who lost a limb or eye or who became partially paralyzed as a result of Wartime ServiceAll other non-totally disabled veterans having service-connected disabilities pay the regular $38 registration fee.
 The disabled veteran license plate is not the same as the handicapped plate.

 Parking Placard

-No fee is charged to Totally Disabled Veterans, having a Service-Connected Disability, for the disabled veteran parking placard.
+No fee is charged to totally disabled veterans, having a service-connected disability, for the disabled veteran parking placard.
 Vehicles having a properly displayed placard qualify for parking in areas designated to use for Handicapped Persons.

 Veterans Preference in State Civil Service

-Civil Service Commission positions.
+Call 717-787-6039 for information about Civil Service Commission positions.